wsmelojr/aulacripto/hyperledger/README.md

 Se você conseguiu chegar até aqui, nossa rede blockchain usando o Hyperledger Fabric estará executando em sua máquina, com uma instância do *profile* de rede utilizado.
 Você pode confirmar isso buscando por informações da rede.
 Para tanto, use os seguintes comandos:

- shall be running in your machine, with an instance of the PTB network profile.
-You can see information from the containers by using the following commands:

 ```console
 docker ps
 docker stats